New Force (Italy)

-New Force (Forza Nuova, FN) is an Italian neo-fascist political party.
+New Force (Forza Nuova, FN) is a neo-fascist political party in Italy.
 It was founded by Roberto Fiore and Massimo Morsello.
 The party is a member of the Alliance for Peace and Freedom and was a part of the Social Alternative from 2003 to 2006.
 The party has often been strongly criticized for its radical positions and for acts of violence involving some militants.
-It was also the protagonist of political campaigns opposed to same-sex marriage and immigration to Italy.
+It also supported political campaigns opposed to same-sex marriage and immigration to Italy.

 History

 New Force was formed within the Tricolour Flame (Fiamma Tricolore) and then began the process that led it to become a party.
 Its founders and financiers were two well-known names from the years of militancy in the lead for the movements of the Roman radical right, and for their neo-fascist political beliefs.
 The split occurred when Tricolour Flame of Pino Rauti began to oppose the distribution among its members of the bulletin of Roberto Fiore and Massimo Morsello.

 In 1980, Fiore and Morsello escaped to London as fugitives after arrest warrants aimed at shedding light on the facts of the massacre at the Bologna railway station.
 The two were considered unrelated to the massacre, although they belonged, according to the judiciary, to the Nuclei Armati Rivoluzionari.
 They both stayed in England during the first government led by Margaret Thatcher with the status of political refugees for 20 years.

 New Force was founded on 29 September 1997 at a meeting in Cave, in the province of Lazio, organized by Francesco Pallottino, leader of a Nazi rock group.
 It was not a random date because it is the one dedicated to St. Michael the Archangel, a symbol among other things of the Romanian Iron Guard, to which Forza Nuova historically refers.
 The founders Fiore and Morsello were still fugitives in London and did not return until 1999.
 Fiore was sentenced by a court to 66 months in prison.
 Morsello was sentenced to 98 months, although he did not serve them as he was dying from cancer (he died in March 2001).

 The national launch of the group was in Latina with a conference in April 1998.
 Forza Nuova was placed on the political scene with the goal at the local level, to broaden their contacts on concrete campaigns against immigration, abortion, crime, and to hold together the conservative right-wing traditionalist with the social channel blocker.

 On 25 March 1999, Massimo Morsello returned to Italy, and so did Roberto Fiore on 21 April of the following year.
 They were welcomed at the airport by deputies of the National Alliance and Forza Italia such as Francesco Storace, Enzo Fragalà, Alberto Simeone, Carlo Taormina, Ernesto Caccavale and Teodoro Buontempo.
 In early 2001, the movement could count on 2500 members and forty sections scattered across Italy.